DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 *As the team sat processing the emotional weight of recognizing their own divided lives, Dr. Tyra's computer chimed with an urgent alert.
 She glanced at the screen, then looked up with an expression of shock and excitement.*

 *"I just received a priority message from the Global Organizational Research Network," she said, her voice tight with disbelief.
 "They're reporting unprecedented changes in institutional structures worldwide.
-Companies, schools, governments—they're all beginning to integrate Family protocols into Engine systems."*
+Companies, schools, governments—they're all beginning to integrate Kin protocols into Machine systems."*

 *She turned the screen toward the team, showing a flood of incoming research reports.*